-Autumn has officially arrived in Norway and I am that lunatic beaming at everyone in town, announcing that fall is the best time in Norway.
+Autumn has officially arrived in Norway and I am that lunatic sending my friends abroad tons of pictures everyday, telling them that autumn is the best time to visit Norway.
 Like, right?

 Actually, I’m not sure everyone here agrees with me.
 Some people are seriously mourning the end of summer.
 It would almost be sad to witness if I weren’t so drunk on mugs of hot apple cider.
 Who needs alcohol when you have cinnamon and cloves?